 What Is Kafka?

-• Architecture: Kafka has “event-driven” architecture, which can be extended with plug-in architecture.
-Kafka uses a pull-based system that allows users to request messages from particular offsets.
+- Architecture: Kafka has “event-driven” architecture, which can be extended with plug-in architecture.
+It uses a Kafka pull-based system that allows Kafka consumers to request messages from particular offsets.

-• Primary Uses: Uses include activity tracking, such as monitoring user clicks and how much time users spend on certain pages.
+- Primary use cases: Uses include activity tracking, such as monitoring user clicks and how much time consumer groups spend on certain pages.
 Other uses include real-time data processing, operational metrics, log aggregation, and messaging.
 It is ideal when you have several microservices that should communicate asynchronously.

 Kafka has three basic components.

 Kafka offers an adapter SDK, so programmers can build their own integration system.
 Technically, however, Kafka ships with a Java client.
-Users can operate the platform to:
+Kafka consumers can operate the platform to:

 What are the differences between RabbitMQ and Kafka?